drewf24/world-airbnb/writeup/writeup.md

 listings, followed by Queens at 5,666, Bronx at 1,091, and Staten Island last at only 373 listings.

-Creating summary statistics that displays the median price of each neighborhood group.

     ## # A tibble: 5 x 2
     ##   neighbourhood_group med_price
     ##   <chr>                   <dbl>